Keyboard shortcuts

 2. Open http://localhost:8080 in your browser (or the custom port you’ve configured)

-5. Start the scan and monitor real-time progress on the Home page
+5. Monitor real-time progress on the Home page

 The web UI supports both scheduled automatic scans and manual on-demand scans.
-You can create recurring schedules (daily, weekly, monthly, or custom intervals) or initiate individual scans as needed.
-See Monitor for details.
+You can create recurring schedules on the Schedules page (daily, weekly, monthly, or custom intervals) or initiate individual scans from the Roots page as needed.

 Once a scan on a root has begun, it must complete or be explicitly stopped before another scan on the same root can be started.
 Scans on different roots can run independently.